 The definition does not mention grief from a hurtful action or losing a loved one.
 It only deals with resentment or internal anger towards another.
-Grieving is healing action, while resentment or anger is a stressing action.
+Grieving is healing action, while resentment or anger is a stressful action.

 Type D personalities use forgiveness in multiple ways.
 The anticipation and caution traits deal with protecting oneself against future risks, which is also an underlying element of forgiveness, i.e., protecting oneself.
 D-types are agreeable and dislike conflict, which is also a part of forgiveness.
 Another connection is that forgiveness is a fundamental law of most religions.
 This is a part of the observant trait.
-Because of these multiple connections, forgiveness forms a dominate trait of Type D personalities.
+Because of these multiple connections, forgiveness forms a dominant feature of Type D personalities.

 While Jesus was dying on the cross, he said, “Father, forgive them; for they know not what they do.”
 Luke 23:34

 Practice forgiving.
-Start out forgiving someone of a minor problem.
+Start out forgiving someone for a minor problem.
 Find a quiet place where you are alone.
 Close your eyes and say out loud.
 “I forgive you for…..”
 Be specific so that you acknowledge what it was that hurt you.
 Say it at least three times.
 Try to make sure that you mean it.
 Then wait a few days and repeat the same forgiveness.

 If you can talk about this person without feeling hurt or angry, you have successfully forgiven them.
-Telling the person that you forgave them, is not required.
+Telling the person that you forgave them is not required.